 Here’s another apple dessert I want to share – it’s a quick, simple recipe that makes good use of fall’s apple bounty.

 Surprisingly, the baking time for my cake is much less than the book’s recipe – 45 minutes rather than 75 minutes – even though I increased the volume of some ingredients.
-I’m not sure how to account for that except that to think maybe there was a typo in the original.
-An hour and 10 minutes would have way overbaked the cake.
+I’m not sure how to account for that except for the possibility there was a typo in the original.

 This cake keeps very well for a few days covered on the kitchen counter, and I think it’s even better enjoyed on the second day along with morning tea or coffee.